 - Reduce or eliminate the time required to prepare bid specifications;

-- Enhance and simplify the purchase process;
+- Enhance and simplify the purchasing process;

 - Minimize the time required to identify responsible vendors;

-- Benefit from the competition of many bidders seeking large volume contracts; and
+- Benefit from the competition of many bidders seeking large volume contracts;

 The Costs of Not Using State Contracts

 During recent audits, we identified instances where local governments and school districts paid higher costs because State contracts were not used.
 For example: